Recently I wrote a small Rust executable for work.

 Set up

-There are plenty of tutorials out there for getting started with Rust
+There are plenty of tutorials out there for getting started with Rust, though

 it’s tough to beat the official